 Prior to this Bec worked exclusively in family law in Warrnambool, Dandenong and Melbourne CBD, which included a couple of years as a sole practitioner.

-Bec is an always well-prepared, courageous and careful lawyer and advocate who in addition to her advocacy skills brings to Chambers great stakeholder relationships and a wealth of experience and mentoring and training staff and representing clients with complex needs throughout the State.
+Bec is an always well-prepared, courageous and careful lawyer and advocate who in addition to her advocacy skills brings to chambers great stakeholder relationships and a wealth of experience and mentoring and training staff and representing clients with complex needs throughout the State.

 Bec is available to be briefed in: